 The other category is discretionary spending.
-Typically, most of this goes toward the military budget.
-The rest funds management of all other government agencies.
-These include Health and Human Services, the Justice Department, and the U.S. Treasury.
+Typically, most of this goes toward the military budget, and the rest funds management of all other government agencies.
+These include Health and Human Services, the Department of Justice, and the U.S. Treasury.
 Congress determines current discretionary spending for each fiscal year.